Sener Aeronáutica

-Sener Aeronáutica is the aerospace arm of the Spanish company Grupo SENER.
+Sener Aeronáutica (Sener Aeroespacia) is the aerospace arm of the Spanish company Grupo SENER.
 Since its formation in 1956, the group has developed expertise a number of fields including Marine, Power Systems, and Space.
 The group has links with a number of Spanish universities.

-Sener Aeronáutica has a major shareholding in Industria de Turbo Propulsores (ITP), which is helping to develop the Europrop TP400 engine for the Airbus A400M military transport.
+With Rolls-Royce Sener Aeronáutica has a major shareholding in Industria de Turbo Propulsores (ITP).
+ITP worked to develop the Europrop TP400 engine for the Airbus A400M military transport.
 It is also involved in the Eurojet EJ200 military turbofan which powers the Eurofighter Typhoon fighter.

-Sener is also involved in the engineering of major Solar Power projects within Spain, such as the Andasol Solar Power Station and the Gemasolar Thermosolar Plant.
+Sener is also involved in the engineering of major solar power projects within Spain, such as the Andasol Solar Power Station and the Gemasolar Thermosolar Plant.